atom/atom/docs/build-instructions/windows.md

 * `--create-windows-installer`: creates an `.msi`, an `.exe` and a `.nupkg` installer in the `out/` directory.
 * `--install`: installs the application in `%LOCALAPPDATA%\Atom\app-dev\`.

-## Do I have to use GitHub Desktop?

-No, you can use your existing Git!
-GitHub Desktop's Git Shell is just easier to set up.

-If you _prefer_ using your existing Git installation, make sure git's cmd directory is in your PATH env variable (e.g. `C:\Program Files (x86)\Git\cmd`) before you open your PowerShell or Command Prompt.

-It is also recommended you open your Command Prompt or PowerShell as Administrator.

-If none of this works, do install Github Desktop and use its Git Shell as it makes life easier.

 ## Troubleshooting

 ### Common Errors
 * `node is not recognized`
-  * If you just installed Node.js, you'll need to restart your PowerShell/Command Prompt/Git Shell before the node command is available on your Path.
+  * If you just installed Node.js, you'll need to restart Command Prompt before the `node` command is available on your Path.

 * `msbuild.exe failed with exit code: 1`
-   * Ensure you have Visual C++ support installed.
-Go into Add/Remove Programs, select Visual Studio and press Modify and then check the Visual C++ box.
+   * If you installed Visual Studio, ensure you have Visual C++ support installed.
+Go into Add/Remove Programs, select Visual Studio, press Modify, and then check the Visual C++ box.
+   * If you installed Visual C++ Build Tools, ensure you have Windows 8 SDK support installed.
+Go into Add/Remove Programs, select Visual Studio, press Modify and then check the Windows 8 SDK box.

 * `script\build` stop with no error or warning shortly after displaying the versions of node, npm and Python
-  * Make sure that the path where you have checked out Atom does not include a space. e.g. use `c:\atom` and not `c:\my stuff\atom`
+  * Make sure that the path where you have checked out Atom does not include a space (use `C:\atom` and not `C:\my stuff\atom`).

 * `script\build` outputs only the Node.js and Python versions before returning
   * Try moving the repository to `C:\atom`.
 Most likely, the path is too long.